kizniche/Mycodo/README.md

 A temporary filesystem in RAM is created for areas of the disk that are written often, preserving the life of the SD card and speeding up disk read/writes.
 Keep in mind all contents will be deleted upon reboot.
 If you need to analyze logs, remember to disable these lines in fstab before doing so.

-Edit fstab with `sudo vi /etc/fstab` add the following lines, then save.
+Edit fstab with `sudo vim /etc/fstab` add the following lines, then save.

 ```
 tmpfs    /tmp    tmpfs    defaults,noatime,nosuid,size=100m    0 0